Ordisoftware/Hebrew-Letters/README.md

 >[Project Website](http://www.ordisoftware.com/projects/hebrew-letters)<br/>
 >[Twitter](https://twitter.com/ordisoftware)<br/>

-A tool for Windows written in C# that allows the lettriq letter-by-letter study of hebrew words.
+A tool for Windows written in C# that allows the lettriq letter-by-letter study and analysis of hebrew words.

 ## Functionalities